RedPitaya/RedPitaya/doc/developerGuide/software/sysOver.rst

 Everything that works in your browser and you can see it this is the frontend.
 This is the part that can visualise data on screen or change some parameters to adjust settings inside your applications.
-Other things that are connected with hardware on Red Pitaya's board are calles backend.
+Other things that are connected with hardware on Red Pitaya's board are called the backend.
 You can't see this application directly but this is the most important part of application which can help you to control hardware.
 Backend has ability to work with Digital PINS, control LEDs on board, load FPGA image, work with fast inputs and outputs and lots of other things.
-Frontend and backend requires communication within each other.
+The frontend and backend require communication within each other.
 This is mostly done with Red Pitaya network APIs which are technically based on extended websocket connection.
 When you're writing your application you don't need to think about communication and data transfer.
 Our network APIs take care about data transfer.
 All you need is simply follow of some rules.
 You can read about this rules in How to